aplteam/Tatin/docs/TatinForContributors.md

 A> ### Starting a Tatin test server "manually"
 A>
-A> There may be scenarios when you want to start a local Tatin test server yourself, or you develop under Linux.
+A> There may be scenarios when you want to start a local Tatin test server yourself, or you develop under Linux or Mac-OS.
 For that execute the following steps:
 A>
 A> 1.
 Instantiate Dyalog Unicode 18.0 or later
 A>